jamesplease/react-state-context/README.md

 <MyStateContext.Consumer>
   {(value) => {
     console.log('I can add a todo using:', value.createTodo);
-    console.log('I can retrieve todos using:', value.getTodo);
+    console.log('I can delete todos using:', value.deleteTodo);
   }}
 </MyStateContext.Consumer>
 ```